iamkrishnagupta/ExamQuery/README.md

 - Add and manage questions for mock tests
 - Create custom mock tests
 - Manage user data and application settings

+## License
+This project is the property of Cehpoint and is subject to their terms and conditions.

+## Thank you!